 Do you love horror games and horror movies?
 Enjoy jump-scares?
-Down is up and up is down and sideways?
-Things come creeping along and scare the pants off you?
+Down is up , up is down and sideways?
+You like when things come creeping along and scare the pants off you?
 Then Layers of Fear 2 will be a joy for you.
-Layers of Fear 2 is a much anticipated horror sequel game of Layers of Fear (2016) put out by the developer Bloober Team.
-You play as a Hollywood actor who takes on the lead role in a film shot aboard a mysterious ocean liner.
-Let’s dive in to this Layers of Fear 2 Review
+Layers of Fear 2 is a much-anticipated horror sequel game of Layers of Fear (2016) put out by the developer Bloober Team.
+You play a Hollywood actor who takes on the lead role in a film shot aboard a mysterious ocean liner.
+Let’s dive in to this Layers of Fear 2 Review.

 Layers Of Fear 2 History and Overview ( spoiler free)

 Layers of Fear 2 doesn’t start by giving you much backstory, and that is part of the mystery.
 If you never played Layers of Fear 1 , it doesn’t really matter because the games are not related in any way. ( There are several Easter eggs to the 1st one though).
 The game is set on a strange old ship out in the middle of the ocean that reminders you way too much of the Titanic.
 The sense of dread is immediate.
 You play first person, as a famous Hollywood actor who’s following the directions and notes, of a rather evil sounding director .(The voice of Tony Todd from Candy Man and Final Destination fame) How you choose to proceed is up to you though.